opencv/opencv/modules/core/doc/operations_on_arrays.rst

 determinant
 -----------

-.. cpp:function:: double determinant(InputArray mtx)
+.. ocv:function:: double determinant(InputArray mtx)

     Returns the determinant of a square floating-point matrix.